LaineHerron/mytumblesite/tutorial.rst

      <b>{{ message }}</b>
    %end

-Open these file in your browser to get an ida of what the site will look like.
+Open these file in your browser to get an idea of what the site will look like.
 You should see multiple lines of text starting with '%'.
 These lines represent embedded python code that will be executed by bottle.py

 Add Routings
 ------------

-Now create a new file in the 'tumblelog' directory and call it routings.py.  routings.py will contain instructions for what to do when a user visits different pages on your site, such as which HTML template to use.
+Now create a new file in the 'tumblelog' directory and call it routings.py.  routings.py will contain instructions for what to do when a user visits different pages on your site, including which HTML template to use.
 Add the following to the new file, /tumblelog/routings.py:

 .. code-block:: python